MONTBELL VERSALITE PANTS

 Sizes Available: S/M/L/XL

 The MontBell Versalite Pants are marketed as a "truly Ultra Light waterproof/breathable garment that doesn't skimp on the features".
-In fact the Versalite Pants and Versalite Jacket, which are sold separately, boast a sub-11 oz (312 g) combined weight.
-I am also testing the jacket and reporting on it in a separate series on BackpackGearTest.org.
+In fact the Versalite Pants and Versalite Jacket which are sold separately boast a sub-11 oz (312 g) combined weight.
+I am also testing the jacket and reporting on it in a separate series, so please feel free to review it as well.

 |Close-up of the Leg Cinch Cord|